sshyran/alpine-cloud-images/README.md

   hardware so it seems unlikely that they will be supported going forward.
 Thus this project does not support them.

-- The aws-ena-driver-vanilla package is still in edge/testing.
-When it is available in a release, the edge/testing repository can be removed from /etc/apk/repositories.
+- The aws-ena-driver-vanilla package is still in edge/testing, and requires the matching linux-vanilla package from edge/main.
+When ENA is available in an alpine version release, edge/testing and edge/main should no longer be necessary.

 - [cloud-init](https://cloudinit.readthedocs.io/en/latest/) is not currently
   supported on Alpine Linux.
 Instead this image uses